Ultralong-distance quantum correlations in three-terminal Josephson junctions: Numerical results

-To summarize, the numerical calculations fully confirm the physical picture of section~\ref{sec:physical-picture}, regarding the following items: (i) The ultralong range of the effect, (ii) The sensitivity on the quartet phase $\varphi_q$, {\it i.e.} the cross-over from the Andreev quartets to the ultralong-distance Floquet-Tomasch octets as $R_0/\xi_0$ is increased from $R_0/\xi_0\alt 1$ to $R_0/\xi_0\agt 1$ and to $R_0/\xi_0\gg 1$, and (iii) The voltage dependence of the effect, {\it i.e.} the emergence of higher-order harmonics at smaller values of the voltage $eV/\Delta$.
+To summarize, the numerical calculations confirm the physical picture of section~\ref{sec:physical-picture}, Appendix~\ref{app:connection} and the analytical results of section~\ref{sec:reduction-0D} regarding the following items: (i) The ultralong range of the effect and the way it depends on the Dynes parameter ratio $\eta_S/\Delta$, (ii) The sensitivity on the quartet phase $\varphi_q$, {\it i.e.} the cross-over from the Andreev quartets to the ultralong-distance Floquet-Tomasch octets as $R_0/\xi_{ball}(0)$ is increased from $R_0/\xi_{ball}(0)\alt 1$ to $R_0/\xi_{ball}(0)\agt 1$ and to $R_0/\xi_{ball}(0)\gg 1$, (iii) The voltage dependence of the effect, {\it i.e.} the emergence of higher-order harmonics at smaller values of the voltage $eV/\Delta$, and (iv) The emergence of large ultralong-distance signal if $eV\simeq \pm\Delta/2$, which becomes weaker if $eV$ is tuned away from $\pm \Delta/2$.